-PHT 608 The Catholic-Christian Vision of Flourishing: Vocation and Virtues levels of vocation and their discernment: (1) a call to goodness and holiness; (2) a call to being single, married, ordained or religious (consecrated); and (3) a call to work and to service to one's neighbors.
+PHT 608 The Catholic Christian Vision of Flourishing: Vocation and Virtues introduces students to the Catholic Christian vision of personal and interpersonal flourishing in terms of vocations and virtues, and human and spiritual resources.
+First, students explore three levels of vocation and their discernment: (1) a call to goodness and holiness; (2) a call to being single, married, ordained or religious (consecrated); and (3) a call to work and to service to one's neighbors.
 Emphasis is placed on courtship and on marriage, which is understood as a natural and divine institution that serves to support and protect individuals, families, and society.
 Second, students explore the rich teaching on achieving personal growth and freedom through building up their practical reasoning, moral character, and spiritual life of faith, hope, and charity, which have an impact on everyday life, the helping professions, and vocational commitments.
 Students examine how Catholic Christian practices can be sources of relationship, support, growth, healing, and flourishing.
 Lastly, the course will identify psychological theory, evidence, and interventions that support this vision of human flourishing, a life of virtue, and committed vocations.
 (3 credit hrs) (DMU MSC/MSP graduates who passed all their program PHT courses may transfer in a PHT course and take a 1 credit course to create a bibliography with reference summaries and narrative for the integration section covering this area of philosophy and theology of their dissertation.)